wp-plugins/oauth2-provider/readme.txt

 1. Adding a Client

 == Changelog ==

+= 3.1.4 =
+* Fixed bug in refresh token that prevented use of refresh tokens

 = 3.1.3 =
 * Forced all expires_in parameter in JSON to be an integer